santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 <div style='margin-top:10px'></div>

+### Green Foot (level 9)

+You gain an improvement to your *unarmored movement* ability.

+If you end your turn touching a wall or ceilling, as long as that space is covered in plants or fungi, you will not fall as the living matter holds you in place.

 ### Monastic tradition (level 11)

-#### Green Foot

-You gain the ability to move freely along plant and fungi surfaces.
-You may end your turn on a wall or ceilling, as long as that space is covered in plants or fungi, you will not fall.

 #### Master of the Watering Can